 Screen readers – listening to ebooks and articles

-Many of our ebook databases have built-in screen readers that allow you to listen to ebooks and/or download MP3 files!
-Journal articles in EBSCO databases available in HTML format can also be listened-to online and/or saved in MP3 format (these features are not available for articles and ebooks only in PDF).
-The following are links to help guides discussing these features in their respective databases:
+Many of our library research databases have built-in screen readers that allow you to listen to ebooks and/or download MP3 files!
+For example, journal articles in EBSCO databases available in HTML format can be listened-to online and/or saved in MP3 format (these features are not available for articles and ebooks only in PDF).
+The following are links to help guides or databases that discuss these features:

-To read PDFs or other documents not included in the readers listed above, you could try the NVDA screen reader, available for download from nvacces.org (please note that this screen reader is from an external site, not affiliated with Pacifica Graduate Institute).
+To read PDFs or other documents not included in the readers listed above, we recommend Apple’s text-to-speech feature, which is available on iPhones, as well as iPads.
+You could try the NVDA screen reader, available for download from nvacces.org (please note that this screen reader is from an external site, not affiliated with Pacifica Graduate Institute).